MaayanLab/archs4py/README.md

 ### Align FASTQ files from folder

-Align all FASTQ files in folder.
+Align all FASTQ files in folder using the function `a4.align.folder()`.
 ARCHS4py will automatically matching samples if data is paired end.

 ```python